SoftwareEngineeringOne/tiktaktoe/README.md

 The project has a few options that can be changed before compilation.
 - Number of rows (default is 4)
 - Number of columns (default is 4)
+- Ticks per turn (default is 20)
+- Tick speed (default is 12, lower is faster)
 - Unicode support (default is "ON")

 These can be set by: